Skip to content

 IssueCauseSolution

-Missing webhook eventsTreating duplicates as errorsLog duplicates but don’t fail the webhook response
+Missing webhook eventsTreating duplicates as errorsLog duplicates but always return a 2xx response

-Inconsistent data stateProcessing events out of orderUse timestamps to ensure correct ordering
+Inconsistent data stateEvents processed out of orderUse timestamps for correct ordering

 Next steps

-1. Monitor your logs for duplicate patterns (they’ll reveal retry behaviors you didn’t expect)
+1. Monitor logs for duplicate patterns - they’ll reveal retry behaviors you didn’t expect

-2. Fine-tune your deduplication window based on real-world data
+2. Tune your deduplication window based on real-world data

 4. Stay current with Tallyfy’s webhook documentation - payload formats can evolve